Erysimum cheiri: Inflorescence

 The top of the stem is occupied by a club-shaped inflorescence of 10 to 30 strongly scented, nectar-bearing flowers, the crown of which is yellow to brown or reddish in color due to the interaction of the red anthocyanin cyanidin with various carotenoids, and golden yellow in the wild form.
 Each flower has purplish-green sepals and rounded petals which are two to three centimeters long and in shades of bright yellows to reds and purples.
 The flowers are quite large with a diameter of 20, rarely up to 25 millimeters.
 The scar is deeply bilobed, the lobes are later curved back.
 Pollination is carried out by bees and bumblebees.

 The flowers fall away to leave long fruits which are narrow, hairy siliques several centimeters in length.
 The upright pod is hairy, 2+1/2 to 6 in long, up to 3.5 millimeters wide and compressed from the back.
 The pods are wind spreaders.

+Genomics

+A chromosome-level genome assembly of the wallflower (Erysimum cheiri) was published in 2026.
+The genome size is approximately 244 Mb, with most of the sequence anchored to 6 chromosomes.
+The assembly has a BUSCO completeness of 99.5%, and 38,788 protein-coding genes were predicted.